Global Problem of Safety Reporting Performance

-For every SMS implementation, the accountable executive is responsible for ensuring the SMS is properly implemented and performing in all areas of the organization.
-One of the best indicators of a performing SMS is "system monitoring activity" in operational safety assurance processes.
+For every SMS implementation, the accountable executive is responsible for ensuring the SMS is properly implemented and performed in all areas of the organization.
+One of the best indicators of performing SMS is "system monitoring activity" in operational safety assurance processes.
 Safety reporting activity directly demonstrates SMS performance.

 Key SMS performance measurements include safety reporting metrics.
 Each month, you should expect 10 reports for every 100 employees.